 Finally, despite popular belief, you shouldn’t load on carbs the day before a big race.
 Carb loading could actually harm sport performance.
 Especially if you are running for less than 90 minutes.

 On the contrary, short-term carb loading may make you feel sluggish and bloated in the day of the race.

 So, you should go easy on carbs the day before your big race.
 Certainly, you should avoid carb sources containing fiber.
 Don’t eat whole pasta, oats, beans, nuts, and other foods high in fiber.

-Runners and other endurance athletes should eat small amounts of easily digestible foods in the hours before and during exercise.
-Furthermore, during exercise athletes should get a combination of glucose and fructose for improved endurance capacity and performance.
+Runners and other endurance athletes should eat small amounts of easily digestible foods before exercise.
+Furthermore, during exercise, athletes should get a combination of glucose and fructose for improved endurance capacity and performance.
 Getting carbs during exercise prevents the depletion of glycogen stores, and also greatly helps on the faster replenishment of glycogen stores after a long race.